-As you choose marketing and sales strategies, also select KPIs you’ll want to measure as you progress to see whether your product marketing strategy is successful.
+As you choose marketing automation and sales strategies, also select KPIs you’ll want to measure as you progress to see whether your product marketing strategy is successful.

 Brief your sales and marketing leaders on your go-to-market strategy and ensure they have all the resources they need to do their job, such as advertising tools, product samples, brand guidelines, and go-to market strategy templates.